OSSOS/ossos.github.io/meet-belfast2017.md

 Mention you are attending a meeting at QUB, so you can get the QUB rates below.

+All students and post-docs wishing to have their accommodation covered need to contact [Wes Fraser](mailto:wes.fraser@qub.ac.uk) directly so we can book and pay for them.

 #### Recommended Option 1: [Malone Lodge \*\*\*\*](http://www.malonelodgehotelbelfast.com/en/)
 - £320/3 nts, 15 min walk to QUB
 - tel: +44 28 9038 8000, [frontofficemgr@malonelodgehotel.com](frontofficemgr@malonelodgehotel.com)